hack4her/hack4her.github.io/index.md

 ---
 layout: default
-title: Another page
-description: Another descr
-project-name: Hack4Her, empowering tech brilliance
+title: Hack4Her, empowering tech brilliance
+description: Hack4Her is a female-focused Hackathon in the Netherlands.
 ---

 # What is Hack4Her?